Battle of Kandahar (1880): Prelude

-After the disastrous defeat at Maiwand, the remnants of General Burrows’ battle-wearied army began the 45 mile retreat to the city of Kandahar.
-Armed local irregulars, exhaustion and thirst contributed to the breakdown of the column's discipline, and were it not for Captain Slade's rear guard action, far fewer would have made it to the refuge of the city:
+After the disastrous defeat at Maiwand, the remnants of General Burrows' battle-wearied army began the 45 mile retreat to the city of Kandahar.
+Armed local irregulars, exhaustion and thirst contributed to the breakdown of the column's discipline, and were it not for Captain Slade's rearguard action, far fewer would have made it to the refuge of the city:

 All over the wide expanse of desert are to be seen men in twos and threes retreating.
 Camels have thrown their loads; sick men, almost naked, are astride donkeys, mules and camels; the bearers have thrown down their dhoolies (palanquins) and left the wounded to their fate.
 The guns and carriages are crowded with the helpless wounded suffering the tortures of the damned; horses are limping along with ugly wounds and men are pressing eagerly to the rear in the hope of finding water.
 Hordes of irregular horsemen are to be seen amongst our baggage animals, relentlessly cutting our men down and looting.
-A few alone remain with Brigadier Burrows to try to turn the rout into an orderly retreat. – Captain Slade.
+A few alone remain with Brigadier Burrows to try to turn the rout into an orderly retreat. —Captain Slade.

 Of the approximately 2,500 British and Indian troops at Maiwand, a little over 960 succumbed in either the battle or the ensuing retreat.
 Only 161 of the wounded reached the citadel of Kandahar.

 The siege of Kandahar

-The remnants of the straggling column reached Kandahar on the 28th raising the garrison numbers to 4,360 — the Afghan population of 12,000 were compelled to leave.
+The remnants of the straggling column reached Kandahar on the 28th raising the garrison numbers to 4,360 – the Afghan population of 12,000 were compelled to leave.
 With the abandonment of the cantonments, the whole garrison withdrew behind the walls of the fortified city and organised preparations for its defence.
 These defences included improving communications along the city's walls, plugging breaches, constructing gun platforms and the laying of wire obstacles outside the walls to entangle their foe.
-The Afghans determined to harass and hinder the defenders’ preparations throughout.
+The Afghans determined to harass and hinder the defenders' preparations throughout.

 On 8 August, Ayub Khan, the victor at Maiwand, opened fire on the citadel from Picquet hill north west of the city; a few days later other guns fired from the villages of Deh Khoja and Deh Khati on the east and south.
 An attempt to neutralise the village of Deh Khoja, led by Brigadier-General Brooke on the 16th, proved unsuccessful.
 During the extrication, both Brooke and Captain Cruickshank fell, adding to the casualty total of over 100.